red-data-tools/red_amber/doc/DataFrame.md

 # DataFrame

-Class `RedAmber::DataFrame` represents 2D-data. `DataFrame` consists with:
+Class `RedAmber::DataFrame` represents 2D-data.
+A `DataFrame` consists with:
 - A collection of data which have same data type within.
 We call it `Vector`.
 - A label is attached to `Vector`.
 We call it `key`.
 - A `Vector` and associated `key` is grouped as a `variable`.